Mi’kmaq History and People: December - Kiskewikús - Chief Moon, winter Month

 - December 18, 1865 - Saqamaw Noel Jeddore, our traditional Saqamaw, who was forced into exile by Fr.
 Saint Croix, was born at the Indian Point in Head of Baie d' Espoir.
 His father Nicholas Jeddore and family owned the land in that flat area below Foodland.

 - December 20, 1922 – Josephine Chaisson passes away.
 She is the great grand daughter of Francois Benoit and Anne L’Official.
 She was the second wife of Lawrence Chaisson.
+A direct descendant of Grand Chief Henry Membertou.

 - December 23, 1982- Saqamaw William Joe and Elder Martin Jeddore are killed in an automobile accident.
 Martin Jeddore was one of the first organizers of the Miawpukek Mi’kmaq.